Looking Up Catholic Priests Accused of Sexual Abuse

 Develop a Legal Strategy According to the Survivor's Interests

-Having facts in hand empowers both survivor and attorney to assess the range of options potentially available for taking legal action.
+Having facts in hand empowers both the survivor and the attorney to assess the range of options potentially available for taking legal action.
 No two cases are exactly alike.
-Every survivor’s story is unique to the survivor, and every survivor’s priorities dictate how the attorney may proceed with legal action.
+Every survivor's story is unique, and every survivor's priorities dictate how the attorney may proceed with legal action.

-A lawyer with experience in representing survivors in actions against clergy and Church institutions can assess what avenues may better serve the specific goals and reasons the survivor had in mind when making a credible allegation.
+A lawyer with experience in representing survivors in actions against clergy and Church institutions can assess what avenues may better serve the survivor's specific goals and needs when making a credible allegation.
 In some cases, seeking a “quietly” negotiated resolution with the Church may represent the best approach.
 In others, taking aggressive and public action may fit the bill.
-In all of these cases, experienced lawyers know that the priority is to serve the survivor’s needs, and to provide sound advice to allow the survivor to decide if, when, and how to move forward.
+In all of these cases, experienced lawyers know that the priority is to serve the survivor's needs and to provide sound advice to allow the survivor to decide if, when, and how to move forward.

 Take the Action the Survivor Chooses

-What to Do if You See a Name on the List That You Recognize
+What to Do if You Recognize a Name on the List of Priests Accused of Abuse

 The lists of priests credibly accused of sexual abuse have given survivors newfound opportunities to confront abuse they have long carried with them.
-By seeing the name of an abuser priest on Bishop Accountability, a survivor can feel affirmed and empowered, but also traumatized and shaken.
+By seeing the name of an abuser priest on Bishop Accountability, a survivor might feel affirmed and empowered or traumatized and shaken.

 If you see the name of a priest or cleric who abused you on a list of credibly accused clergy, then you may have the legal right to request compensation and/or other non-monetary relief that could help deter future abuse.
 Do not delay in learning about those rights.